Spatial fluctuations at vertices of epithelial layers: quantification of regulation by Rho pathway: Dissipation is constant for all inhibitors

-\textit{Dissipation.}---The mean rate of energy dissipation is defined as the difference between the power injected by the thermostat and the one that the moving vertex gives back to the surrounding environment \textit{via} the drag force: $J=\avg{\dot x(\g\dot x-\sqrt{2\gamma\kb T}\xi)}$, where $\dot x$ is the vertex velocity, and $\xi$ is a zero-mean Gaussian white noise~\cite{Sasa,Sekimoto}.
-It vanishes for systems in a thermodynamic equilibrium state such as steady foams.
-The active nonequilibrium fluctuations lead to a non zero dissipation rate $J=k\Da/(1+\tau k/\gamma)$~\cite{Fodor2}.
-This allows us to predict the amount of energy dissipated by the motor activity in the tissue.
+A major asset of our model is that it allows us to predict the mean rate of energy dissipated by the vertex dynamics in its surrounding environment.
+It is defined as the difference between the power injected by the fluctuating thermal force and the one that the moving vertex dissipates \textit{via} the drag force: $J=\avg{\dot x(\g\dot x-\sqrt{2\gamma\kb T}\xi)}$, where $\dot x$ is the vertex velocity, and $\xi$ is a zero-mean Gaussian white noise~\cite{Sasa, Sekimoto}.
+It vanishes for systems in a thermodynamic equilibrium state.
+The active nonequilibrium fluctuations lead to a non zero dissipation rate: $J=k\Da/(1+\tau/\tau_\text{r})$~\cite{Fodor2}.
+This rate of dissipated energy reflects the excess power injected by nonequilibrium internal activity driving the large displacements of vertices.

-When computing the dissipation rate in the five conditions, it appears as approximately constant except for the depolymerized MT case [Fig.~\ref{fig:traj}(e)].
-This suggests that there may be an underlying coupling between mechanical properties of the tissue controlled by the passive parameters $\{\gamma, k\}$, and motor activity quantified by $\{\Da, \tau\}$.
-Speculating that the energy provided by the nonequilibrium processes is involved in topological transitions, our result supports that the same amount of energy is dissipated in such events within all the conditions, except in MT depolymerization.
-In this case, the lower value of $J$ suggests that a reduced number of topological events occur.
-This would be consistent with a reduced activity of endocytosis/exocytosis of cadherin, yielding more stable cell-cell interfaces.

-\textit{Discussion}.---In this work, we measured the fluctuations of tricellular junctions in epithelial tissues and quantify the nonequilibrium properties of their dynamics.
-Our analysis is based on a physical modeling which disentangles the active nonequilibrium fluctuations from the thermal equilibrium ones.
-By fitting the MSD data, we estimated the active diffusion coefficient which characterizes the dynamics at long times and large distances, and we quantified the timescale associated with the nonequilibrium directed motion events.
-Numerical results demonstrated that our prediction is consistent with the full statistics of the vertices, from which we accessed the typical length of the active large displacements.
-The extracted parameters reveal that the hierarchy in the pathway controlling the acto-myosin activation is correlated at the mesoscopic level to the vertex fluctuations.

-We believe that our work paves the way towards a better understanding of spontaneous topological transformations within tissues.
-In support of this, we have extracted the MSD from a pair of vertices undergoing a T1 transition, revealing that the transition is correlated to superdiffusive behavior (see Fig.~S5 in~\cite{supplemental}, and movie in~\cite{supplementalmovie}).
-It suggests that active fluctuations, powered by acto-myosin motors and encoded in cell-cell junctions, play a crucial role in the structural rearrangements of tissues.